cwfietz/freeCodeCamp/learn/responsive-web-design/applied-visual-design/00_Applied Visual Design.md

     - rgba(read, green, blue, alpha(opacity))
     - could use another means of describing colour like rgb() or hex()

+#### background: linear-gradient
+e.g. background: linear-gradient(35deg, #CCFFFF, #FFCCCC);
+    - ange of direction of gradient.
+0deg is bottom to top.
+    - can have list of more than two colors.

 ### Box-Shadow
 e.g. box-shadow: 0 10px 20px rgba(0,0,0,0.19), 0 6px 6px rgba(0,0,0,0.23);
     - The box-shadow property takes values for